-The Off Campus Season 1 finale revealed the bad blood between Dean Di Laurentis (Stephen Kalyn) and Hunter Davenport (Charlie Evans), and this rivalry was completely different from the books.
-Amazon Prime Video's trending new romance streaming show is based on Elle Kennedy's book series of the same name, and it ended with a major cliffhanger following a fight that broke out between Dean and Hunter.
+The Off Campus Season 1 finale revealed the bad blood between Dean Di Laurentis (Stephen Kalyn) and Hunter Davenport (Charlie Evans), and this rivalry is completely different from the books.
+Amazon Prime Video's trending new romance streaming show is based on Elle Kennedy's book series of the same name, with Season 1 ending with a fight that broke out between Dean and Hunter.

 Dean was one of the core hockey players on Briar University's team and a close friend of the lead protagonist, Garrett Graham.
 Meanwhile, Hunter was introduced in the later episodes of Season 1 as a mystery character who hooked up with Dean's love interest, Allie Hayes.

-Why Dean Doesn't Like Hunter Davenport In Off Campus Is Due To A Past Hookup And Prior Issues
+Why Dean Doesn't Like Hunter Davenport in Off Campus Is Due to a Past Hookup & Prior Issues

 Off Campus Season 1 dropped several clues as to why Dean doesn't like Hunter Davenport, ultimately leading to their inevitable clash at the end of the finale.
 To better understand what led to the pair coming to blows, it's worth noting that Dean, a self-proclaimed womanizer, had an unexpected, complicated friends-with-benefits relationship with Allie Hayes, Hannah Wells' best friend.

-While Allie and Dean were both clearly happy with their setup, Allie wanted to create distance from Dean because she felt she was getting too attached, and because she felt guilty over breaking up with her boyfriend, Sean, in the first place.
-In Episode 7, Beau Maxwell's sister, Joanna, pushed Allie to hook up with someone else while they were out having fun.
+While Allie and Dean were both clearly happy with their setup, Allie wanted to create distance from Dean because she felt she was getting too attached and felt guilty over breaking up with her boyfriend, Sean, in the first place.
+In Episode 7, Beau Maxwell's sister, Joanna, pushed Allie to hook up with someone else.

-The hookup happened in the finale, and it later turned out to be Hunter Davenport, but Allie didn't know who he was because they had agreed not to share their real names because "the benefit of being complete strangers is [they] don't owe each other anything."
+The hookup happened in the finale, and it later turned out to be Hunter Davenport.
+However, Allie didn't know who he was; they had agreed not to share their real names because "the benefit of being complete strangers is [they] don't owe each other anything."

-Off Campus Season 1 ended with Hunter and Dean coming to blows, mainly due to Dean's discovery of Hunter's sleeping with Allie, combined with some past issues that were sprinkled through dialogue in the finale.
+Off Campus Season 1 ended with Hunter and Dean coming to blows, mainly due to Dean finding out that Hunter slept with Allie, combined with past issues that were hinted at through dialogue in the finale.

 The Season 1 finale had two references to Hunter and Devon's beef.
 Jules, Logan's sister, told Tucker and Logan that the conflict between the pair had something to do with Hunter's (implied) previous affection with Dean's sister, Summer: